 Žižek, S, E Wright, and E Wright.
 “Fantasy as Political Category: A Lacanian Approach.”
 In The Žižek Reader, by S Žižek, E Wright and E Wright, 87-101.
 Oxford: Blackwell, 1999.

-We invite book reviews of up to 3000 words.
-The format for these is the same as for manuscripts above.
+We also invite book reviews and the format for these is the same as for manuscripts above.

-Please ensure that written permission has been granted for images used.
+Please ensure that written permission has been granted for any images used.

-All manuscripts undergo a blind peer review process.
+All manuscripts undergo a peer review process.
 Review suggestions and feedback will be given to the author if the manuscript is accepted for publication.
-If not accepted for publication, the editors will make suggestions as to other journals the author might like to consider.
-It is anticipated that the peer review process will take 6-8 weeks.